Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Suburban NT-30SP Electronic Ignition Ducted Furnace – Best Replacement Furnace

 Just like selecting any other appliance, choosing the best space heater for your RV is dependent upon you and your family’s needs.
 Therefore, you must keep some critical factors in mind before making your final decision.
-Here are some factors we suggestion considering during your research:
+Here are some factors we suggestion considering during your research.

 Are you new to the RV lifestyle?
 Or, are you rarely using this mode of travel?
 If you answer “yes,” to those two questions, it might be best for you to select a budget-friendly heater.
 Fortunately, high-quality heaters can be cost-effective.
 However, if you spend a lot of your time RV’ing, and have the space for such accommodations, then opting for an RV furnace might be better.
 You can read Brian’s guide on budgeting for full-time RVers to get a sense of what this and other expenses might cost you.

 Your ultimate goal is achieving a comfortable space, but that should be done so while simultaneously saving money and benefiting the environment.
 Therefore, it’s best to select a heater with an excellent range of temperature settings to help you save energy and prevent you from keeping the heat too high.
 You may also want to consider investing in a heater with a built-in timer that will switch on and off instead of running continuously.